johnamet/itfy-evoting-app/README.md

     ```
 2. Open your browser and navigate to `http://localhost:8000`.

+##To run the console
+1. Create a python environment and activate it.
+2. Run `pip install -r requirements.txt`
+3. After successful installation of the dependencies, run `bash console2.py`

 ## Contributing
 We welcome contributions!
 Please read our [Contributing Guidelines](CONTRIBUTING.md) for more information.